FrontFin/mesh-android-sdk/README.md

             }

             is FrontCatalogResult.Cancelled -> {
-                // user cancelled the flow by clicking on back or close button
+                // user canceled the flow by clicking on the back or close button
                 // probably because of an error
-                log("Cancelled. ${result.error?.message}")
+                log("Canceled. ${result.error?.message}")
             }
         }
     }